t0d0cyc/AutoComplete-Component/README.md

-Run 'npm install' in the current directory to install all the packages.
+Run 'npm install' in the current directory to install all the packages.<br />
 Then after execute command 'npm start' to start the server.